Sam00078/swarm-ethereum/README.md

 # Swarm Ethereum
 This is the Ethereum Go Client in a container running on Giant Swarm.

+You need a Giant Swarm account: https://giantswarm.io/.
+If you don't have one, it's in private alpha right now, so you need to ask [@kordless](https://twitter.com/kordless) for an invite.

 More info coming soon, but the basic use is:

 ```